Carlswald Issues

 Taxi on Eastbourne Rd (Midrand Reporter 20 September 2024). https://youtu.be/oYlYXNK6Pr8?si=DxYFKL2oEATWlSIk

 Eastbourne Rd is untarred and irregularly graded by JRA.
-Owing to the volume of traffic and resultant traffic jams at rush hour, it has become a favoured ‘rat run’, especially for speeding taxis whose drivers have little regard for road rules or the safety of their passengers or fellow road users.
-The amount of dust generated (particularly before the rains start) has caused residents to liken it to be like ‘being engulfed in a sandstorm’.
-Crime has also increased markedly with increased awareness of Eastbourne Rd.
+Owing to the volume of traffic and resultant traffic jams at rush hour, (notably on the intersection of 7th Rd and Harry Galaun Dr), it became a favoured ‘rat run’, especially for speeding taxis whose drivers had little regard for road rules or the safety of their passengers or fellow road users.
+The amount of dust generated (particularly before the rains start) caused residents to liken it to be like ‘being engulfed in a sandstorm’.
+Crime had also increased markedly with increased awareness of Eastbourne Rd.

 Below: Midrand Reporter September 20, 2024